symfony/symfony-docs/testing.rst

 -----------------------------

 Symfony integrates with an independent library called `PHPUnit`_ to give you a rich testing framework.
-This article won't cover PHPUnit itself, which has its own excellent `documentation`_.
+This article will not cover PHPUnit itself, which has its own excellent `documentation`_.

 Before creating your first test, install ``symfony/test-pack``, which installs